MohammedBoure/Shoppica-BackEnd/docs/en/category.md

   }
   ```

+**Notes**:
+- Uses `CategoryManager.get_categories_by_parent` to fetch categories.
+- The `message` field provides context for empty results.

 ---

 ## 4. Update Category
 ### Endpoint: `/categories/<int:category_id>`
 ### Method: `PUT`
 ### Description
-Updates the details of an existing category.
-This endpoint is restricted to admin users only.
+Updates the details of an existing category with optional image upload or image URL.
+This endpoint is restricted to admin users only and uses `multipart/form-data` for file uploads.

 ### Authentication
 - Requires a valid session with admin privileges (`@admin_required`).